tier4/AWSIM/README.md

 ![](/README_img/AWSIM.png)

-AWSIM is the best scene simulator for [Autoware](https://github.com/autowarefoundation/autoware).
+REVSIM is a fork of AWSIM (scene simulator for [Autoware](https://github.com/autowarefoundation/autoware)) by the UWA REV Team.

 ## Features